HurlesGroupSanger/indelible/README.md

 3. Breakpoint frequency
 4. Breakpoint count (i.e. number of individuals with this breakpoint)
 5. Total individuals assessed
-6. Alignment coordinate – where the split read from the score file aligned to in 'chr_position'
+6. Alignment coordinate – where the split read from the score file aligned to in 'chr_position' (can be NA)
 7. SV Type (either DEL/DUP/INS/TRANS_SEGDUP/UNK)
-8. SV Size
+8. SV Size (can be NA)
-9. Alignment Length
+9. Alignment Length (can be NA)
 10. Otherside found elsewhere in MAF database?
-11. Is this the left-most breakpoint when '10.' == true?
+11. Is this the left-most breakpoint when '10.' == true? (can be NA)
-12. VCF-like coordinate for this variant
+12. VCF-like coordinate for this variant (can be NA)

 #### 5. Annotate